A Complete List of Groomsmen Duties and Expectations

 Give a Thoughtful Gift

-Put some thought into your wedding present for the soonlyweds.
+Put some thought into a wedding present for the soonlyweds.
 Peruse the couple's registry to find something they'll love—and feel free to go in on a bigger ticket item with one or the rest of the groomsmen.
-You'll have more buying power, and two heads are often better than one when it comes to gift ideas.
+More buying power is a plus, and two heads are often better than one when it comes to gift ideas.

 Co-Plan the Bachelor Party

-Perhaps the groomsmen's most important responsibility is planning the bachelor party, which typically takes place between one and three months before the wedding.
-The best man is often the lead organizer for this party, but the groomsmen play an essential role in its planning (more on the specific bachelor party-related duties next!).
+The best man is often the lead organizer for the bachelor party—which typically takes place between one and three months before the wedding—but the groomsmen play an essential role in its planning.

-There are a lot of ways to divide up bachelor party expenses, but typically, each groomsman pays for himself—travel, accommodations, food, activities, swag and more.
-You may also pay for part or all of the groom's expenses, or at least chip in for meals and activities.
-According to Akingbade, the groomsmen may also pitch in on a bachelor party gift for the groom.
+Once the weekend is wrapped, it's time to divy up expenses.
+Typically, each groomsman pays for himself—travel, accommodations, food, activities, swag and more.
+The groom's team may also pay for part or all of the groom's expenses, or at least chip in for meals and activities.
+According to Akingbade, this also includes pitching in on a bachelor party gift for the groom.

 Wedding Day Groomsmen Duties

 Now that the bachelor party is done, it's time for the main event.
 Our biggest piece of advice?
-Don't stay out too late partying at the rehearsal dinner—you'll need to be at peak performance on the wedding day.
+Don't stay out too late partying at the rehearsal dinner—peak performance is needed on the wedding day.

 Help the Groom Get Ready

 What does a groomsman do the morning of the wedding?
 Well, one of the most crucial groomsmen responsibilities is simply showing up on time.
-Arrive to the getting-ready location at the requested time (potentially with everyone's coffee orders, breakfast and/or snacks in hand!), and make sure you have your complete attire clean, fitted and ready to go.
-You may also be asked to hold items that the groom needs for the ceremony, such as vows, or help with other pre-wedding tasks, like picking up Uncle Al at the airport or decorating the getaway car.
+He should arrive to the getting-ready location at the requested time (potentially with everyone's coffee orders, breakfast and/or snacks in hand!), and have his complete attire clean, fitted and ready to go.
+He may also be asked to do odd jobs, like hold items that the groom needs for the ceremony (such as vows), or help with other pre-wedding tasks (like picking up Uncle Al at the airport) or decorating the getaway car.

 Be There for Support

-This one may go without saying, but it's important that you're there to offer the groom your love and support.
+This one may go without saying, but the main job of groomsmen is offering the soon-to-be-wed love and support.
 It's a big day for the groom, filled with lots of nerves and excitement.
-Don't hesitate to give him a hug, squeeze on the shoulder or a last-minute pep talk.
+At any given point, he may need a hug, squeeze on the shoulder or a last-minute pep talk.
 Says Akingbade: "Groomsmen are responsible for keeping the energy level up in the groom's suite and having an overall positive attitude so that the groom is calm and at ease."

 Be on Wedding Ceremony Duty

-Get to the ceremony site 30 to 45 minutes early.
-You might be asked to usher guests to their seats before the ceremony, so ask the couple if there are any special seating requirements.
-If the couple's having a traditional procession, you'll walk down the aisle with one of the bridesmaids, or maybe another female member of the family.
-If the couple has separate ushers, keep an eye on them and don't hesitate to jump in if they look like they need backup.
+The groomsman should plan to get to the ceremony site 30 to 45 minutes early.
+He may be asked to usher guests to their seats before the ceremony, so he should ask the couple if there are any special seating requirements.
+If the couple's having a traditional procession, he'll walk down the aisle with a bridesmaid (or bridesman) or maybe a member of the family.
+If the couple has separate ushers, he should keep an eye on them and not hesitate to jump in if they look like they need backup.

 Get Ready to Smile and Pose

-Believe it or not, posing for photographers is a big part of your groomsmen responsibilities.
-As a groomsman, you'll be asked to be a part of the group photos before or after the ceremony.
+Believe it or not, posing for photographers is a big part of groomsmen responsibilities.
+A groomsman will be asked to participate in the group photos before or after the ceremony.
 Yes, some of the poses may be a little cheesy, but that's all part of the fun.
-Be a good sport and play along for the sake of the newlyweds.
+He should be a good sport and play along for the sake of the newlyweds.
 We promise the photos and memories will be worth it in the end.

 Crush the Reception

-First the slightly less fun stuff—in general, be prepared to serve as kind of an information center and point person for any guests with questions (think: Do you know where the restroom is?
+At the reception, the groomsman will likely be introduced together with the bridesmaid he escorted down the aisle.
+Then, he should be prepared to serve as kind of an information center and point person for any guests with questions (think: Do you know where the restroom is?
 Can you help me find my way to the cocktail hour balcony?).
-You may also be tasked with carrying stuff (sounds silly, but it's true)—taking gifts to a holding area, hanging on to the groom's phone, bringing favors to the reception, etc.
+He may also be tasked with carrying stuff (sounds silly, but it's true)—taking gifts to a holding area, hanging on to the groom's phone, bringing favors to the reception, etc.

-At the reception, you'll likely be introduced together with the bridesmaid you escorted down the aisle.
-You may also be asked to dance with the groom's grandmother, the bridesmaids, a lonely flower girl or other single guests throughout the night.
-Just keep your eyes and ears open for opportunities to be helpful—otherwise, the night (and the bar) is yours to enjoy.
+He may also be asked to dance with the groom's grandmother, the bridesmaids, a lonely flower girl or other single guests throughout the night.
+He should keep his eyes and ears open for opportunities to be helpful—otherwise, the night (and the bar) is his to enjoy.

 According to Akingbade, "a groomsman does not have a lot of responsibilities after the wedding."
-But there are a few groomsmen duties you'll need to handle after it's all said and done.
+But there are still just a few of groomsmen duties to handle after it's all said and done.

 Stick Around and Help

-Your groomsmen duties don't end when the newlyweds leave the venue.
-Stick around and see if you can help clean up or break down.
+The groomsmen duties and responsibilities don't end when the newlyweds leave the venue.
+The groomsman should stick around and see if he can help clean up or break down.
 The couple's family may need a hand taking things to their cars or packing up items to bring to the hotel.
 This thoughtful gesture will mean a lot.

 Offer Transportation

-Though the newlyweds may already be well on their way to their honeymoon, you can keep your groomsmen duties going by offering rides to the airport for the guests visiting from out of town.
+Though the newlyweds may already be well on their way to their honeymoon, the groomsmen can offer rides to the airport for the guests visiting from out of town.

-You may want to crash after the excitement of all the festivities, but don't forget to return your tux.
+We get it—it's been a long night, and the groomsman probably just wants to crash after the excitement of all the festivities, but don't forget to return the tux!
 Many suit rental companies have strict, next-day return policies.
-Forgetting to bring back your tux on time could result in late fees.
-Set a reminder for yourself in advance so that you won't have to worry about it.
+Forgetting to bring back the tux on time could result in late fees.
+Set a reminder in advance so as not to worry about it.

-You've officially completed all your groomsmen duties.
+All groomsmen duties have officially been completed!
 Now it's time to relax.
-Put your feet up and pat yourself on the pat for doing a job well done at your favorite couple's wedding ceremony.
+The groomsman should kick his feet up and pat himself on the back for doing a job well done.

 Aside from all of the duties listed above, there's a lot of etiquette that goes into being a groomsman.
-Where do you stand?
-Do you have to give a speech?
-We asked our experts to answer all of your burning questions.
+Where does he stand?
+Does he have to give a speech?
+We asked our experts to answer all the burning questions about groomsman etiquette.

 Do Groomsmen Walk Down the Aisle?